analyzeDFIR/analyzePF/README.md

 # analyzePF
-Tools for analysis of Windows prefetch files
+Tool for analysis of Windows prefetch files